Cornwall with kids: unmissable places of myth and legend to feed imaginations

 Disclosure: this post has been written in collaboration with Cornish Horizons.

-Save this post about Cornish myths and legends and the places you can visit for later.
+Why not use Pinterest to save this post about Cornish myths and legends for later.

 I wasn’t aware just how much history and myths there were in Cornwall.
 I could happily spend a summer there boring the kids taking them around all of these!